-^^^^^ ^^^^^^ 1. discussed the contested ng an appeal to the Grade Appeals Committee, you must have d grade with the instructor (date) 2. appealed to the departr mental chair about the contested grade (date) In addition, you must attach the f Collowing to this form: 1. the syllabus for the cou arse in which you received the contested grade 2. all documented grades (graded tests, papers, projects, etc.) that you have s that you know you received in the course and any other nfluenced the grade (e.g., your attendance record) student. roof in Grade Appeals Committee hearings lies with the ASU Box Number Phone Number Course in which grade is being co ntested (with number and section) Semester course taken Grade received Grade you believe you earned Grounds for appealing the grade: (Continue on back if necessary) Student Signature Date filed with Dean's Office hearing.
-They signify: (1) that the stud y only if the student intends to seek a Grade Appeals Committee dent has discussed the grade in question with the instructor and the (2) that the information required for this form, including attachments Instructor Departmental Chair
+^^^^^ ^^^^^^ 1. discussed the contested grade w eal to the Grade Appeals Committee, you must have ith the instructor (date) air about the contested grade (date) 2. all documented grades (graded t3. a list of all other grades that you to this form: nich you received the contested grade ests, papers, projects, etc.) that you have know you received in the course and any other If the grade (e.g., your attendance record) student. rade Appeals Committee hearings lies with the . ^ ^ ^ ^ ^ ^ ^ ^ ^ ^ ^ ^ ^ ^ ^ ^ ^ ^ ^ Student's Full Name Phone Number Semester course taken Grade r with number and section)eceived Grade you believe you earned Grounds for appealing the grade: (Continue on back if necessary) Student Signature Date filed with Dean's Office Student Signature Date filed with Dean's Office hearing.
+They signify: (1) that the student has di e student intends to seek a Grade Appeals Committee scussed the grade in question with the instructor and the information required for this form, including attachments Instructor Departmental Chair